Jason2Brownlee/PhDResearch/README.md

 PhD Dissertation.

+Presented for fulfillment of the requirements for the degree of Doctor of Philosophy, Swinburne University of Technology, 2008.

 **Title:** Clonal Selection as an Inspiration for Adaptive and Distributed Information Processing

 **Abstract:** The development of adaptive and intelligent computational methods is an important frontier in the field Artificial Intelligence given the fragility of top-down software solutions to complex problems involving incomplete information.
 This dissertation describes a systematic investigation of the Clonal Selection Theory of acquired immunity as a motivating information processing metaphor of a series of adaptive and distributed Computational Intelligence algorithms.
 The broader structure and function of the mammalian immune system is used to frame the cellular theory and classically inspired approaches, providing the additional distributed perspectives of a 'host of tissues' called the Tissue Paradigm and a 'population of hosts' called the Hosts Paradigm.
 This investigation was motivated by three open problems in the broader field of Artificial Immune Systems, specifically the perceived impasse in the development, identity, and application of the field, the promise of distributed information processing, and the need for a framework to motivate such work.